UW redshirt junior WR Ty Jones announces he plans to transfer

 They were the last two catches of his UW career.

-On Wednesday, the 6-foot-4, 200-pound redshirt junior from Provo, Utah, announced his plans to make a graduate transfer.
+On Wednesday, the 6-foot-4, 200-pound redshirt junior wide receiver announced his plans to make a graduate transfer.

 “I can’t thank you all enough for taking a kid from Provo, Utah in as one of your own and embracing me,” Jones wrote in a post on Twitter.
 “While being here, I’ve grown so much as a player and more importantly as a man.
 I have nothing but respect for the UW Football program, husky nation, and the city of Seattle.
 I’ve developed relationships here with teammates, mentors and friends that I will cherish and nurture forever. …